 The United Nations Human Rights Council (hereinafter – the HRC) is the main UN body in the field of human rights.
 The HRC is an inter-governmental body responsible for the promotion and protection of human rights around the world, as well as addressing systematic human rights violations, and making recommendations on them.
 The HRC was established on 15 March 2006, replacing the former Commission on Human Rights.
 By establishing the HRC, a number of new mechanisms were created: the Universal Periodic Review, the Advisory Committee and the Complaint Procedure.

 The HRC is made of 47 Member States (African States – 13, Western European and Other States – 7, Asia-Pacific States – 13, Latin American and Caribbean States – 8, Eastern European States – 6), which are elected for a period of three years by the UN General Assembly.
-In 2014 the UN General Assembly elected Latvia to the HRC for the 2015-2017 term (until January 1st, 2018).
-Currently Austria, Bulgaria, the Czech Republic, Denmark, Germany, Italy, the Netherlands, Poland, Slovakia and Spain are the EU states represented in the HRC.
+Latvia served on the Human Rights Council from 2015 – 2017.

 The HRC holds no fewer than three regular sessions a year, for a total of 10 weeks.
-The sessions are held in March (4 weeks), June (3 weeks) and September (3 weeks).
+The sessions are held in March, June and September.
 At the request of one third of the Member States, the HRC can decide at any time to hold a special session to address human rights violations and emergencies.
-So far 28 special sessions have been held, the most recent of which took place in May 2018 on the deteriorating situation of human rights in the occupied Palestinian territory, including East Jerusalem.
+So far 39 special sessions have been held, the most recent of which took place in January 2026 on the deteriorating human rights situation in the Islamic Republic of Iran.

 Universal Periodic Review

 The creation of the Universal Periodic Review mechanism was a significant innovation upon establishment of the HRC.
 Within the system, the HRC reviews the human rights records of all UN Member States.
 Each year national reports by 42 States (both the HRC Member States and observer States) are being reviewed.
 The review takes into account information provided by the governments, UN bodies, Special Procedures Mandate Holders and non-governmental organizations, as well as recommendations from other countries.
 Reviews take place through an interactive dialogue between the State under review and other UN Member States.
 Recommendations are not legally binding, but within the next review cycle, the states are expected to report on the implementation of the recommendations they have accepted.
-The second review cycle started in 2012 and, within it, Member States reported on the implementation of the recommendations received during the first cycle and their latest accomplishments in the field of human rights.
-Latvia presented its first national report in 2011, second in 2016, and intends to present the third report in 2021.
+Latvia was reviewed in 2011, 2016, and in 2021.
+Latvia’s fourth cycle of review will take place on 11 May 2026.

 Special Procedures

-Currently there are 44 thematic and 12 country mandates.
-Special Procedures mandate holders deal with thematic issues such as freedom of religion, violence against women and others.
+Currently there are 46 thematic and 13 country mandates.
+Special Procedures mandate holders deal with thematic issues such as freedom of religion or belief, violence against women and others.
 In the case of country mandates, human rights situations in specific countries or territories are monitored, and analysed.
-Country mandates have been established on the human rights situations in Belarus, Cambodia, the Central African Republic, Democratic People’s Republic of Korea, Eritrea, Islamic Republic of Iran, Mali, Myanmar, the Palestinian territories occupied since 1967, Somalia, Sudan, and the Syrian Arab Republic.
+Country mandates have been established on the human rights situations in Afghanistan, Belarus, Burundi, Cambodia, the Central African Republic, Democratic People’s Republic of Korea, Eritrea, Islamic Republic of Iran, Mali, Myanmar, the Palestinian territories occupied since 1967, Russian Federation, and the Syrian Arab Republic.